An ecosystem that

 Our Mission

 Our mission is to unite clinicians, data scientists, engineers, and research communities around the world to revolutionize healthcare in a way that is democratised, decentralised, and equitable.
-We achieve this by publishing open health data and software tools; training local communities to build AI capacity through datathons; and advocating for diversity and equity in AI .
+We achieve this by publishing open health data and software tools; training local communities to build AI capacity through datathons; and advocating for diversity and equity in AI.

-Its Impact
+Our Impact

 Open health datasets have been shared through our PhysioNet platform.

-People have used our datasets, leading to 2000 new publications in the last 4 years.
+This has led to more than 2000 new publications in the last 4 years.

 1